 6 Macquarie Street, Sydney

-High Tea Stranger’s Dining Room Parliament NSW Review
+High Tea at the Stranger’s Dining Room Parliament NSW review

 117 Macquarie Street, Sydney

 Located in the historic Number 1 Martin Place building the team at The Fullerton Hotel Sydney are serving up an excellent afternoon tea.